wraith13/web-media-player/README.template.md

 - ✅ Stretch settings to control how much content can exceed the screen size, preventing excessive enlargement.
 - ✅ Padding settings to fill extra space with enlarged content.
 - ✅ Various visualizers based on volume, waveform, and frequency.
-- ✅ Stylish analog clock display
+- ✅ Stylish analog clock display ( ⚠️ This feature can be quite resource-intensive. )
 - ✅ Crossfade transitions: Alpha, Blur, Wipe, Random
 - ✅ Weather, clock, date, calendar, and visualizer can be overlaid.
 - ✅ Keyboard shortcut style presets: Apple Music, YouTube, Spotify, Windows Media Player